mfregoso/node-2fa-login/README.md

   # Node 2FA Login
 A Node-Express Two Factor Authentication back end for user registration and login with SMS verification provided by Twilio, persistent storage with SQL Server and JSON Web Tokens.

-**Extra Endpoint:** POST /test for "string to cut" feature

 ## Getting Started
-/test endpoint will work straight out of the box, but the user flow endpoints will require a Twilio account and an instance of SQL Server with authentication mode enabled.
+User flow endpoints will require a Twilio account and an instance of SQL Server with authentication mode enabled.

 ### Prerequisites for User Flow
 ````
-SQL Server (local, but can be configured with external)
+SQL Server

-SQL Server: Username + Password

 Twilio: API Key + SID
 ````